What are the Chances of Winning an Injury Claim?

 A duty of care is a legal obligation to act with reasonable care and attention to avoid harming others.
 It requires individuals and organisations to take reasonable steps to prevent harm and protect the safety and well-being of others.

 All road users, including pedestrians, cyclists and drivers, owe a duty of care to all other road users.
-If a breach in this duty of care results in another road user being injured, a compensation claim may be possible.
+If a breach in this duty of care results in another road user being injured, you can make a claim.

 How likely am I to win?